AxisCommunications/acap-computer-vision-sdk-examples/object-detector-cpp/README.md

 ### Run the containers

-With the application image on the device, it can be started using `docker-compose.yml`:
+With the images on the device, they can be started using `docker-compose.yml`:

 ```sh
 docker-compose --tlsverify --host tcp://$DEVICE_IP:$DOCKER_PORT --env-file ./config/env.$ARCH.$CHIP up